Layto888/laylib/README.md

 # laylib package for pygame

-This package is made to fast prototype your games on pygame.
-It lets you focus on the game engine itself, so you dont have to take care about setting up the window and loading data (images, sound, font, fx, music...).
+This package is made to fast prototype your multimedia applications like games on pygame.
+It lets you focus on the game engine itself, so you dont have to take care about several details like setting up the window and loading data (images, sound, font, fx, music...).
-All you need to do is put your resources into a specific data folder and use them in your game engine class.
+All you need to do is to put your resources into a specific data folder and use them in your game class 'MyEngine()' .

 More than that, all repetitive code (main loop, getting the delta time, closing the window, drawing text...) are already described and ready to use in the